 This story has been making the rounds over the last few days, and some people in the training business have been using it as an example of why situational awareness is So Very, Very Important: “if this guy hadn’t been texting and been aware of his surroundings, he’d be alive today!”

-Frankly, I think it’s a perfect illustration of a controversial piece I wrote for the Personal Defense Network nearly two years ago.
+Frankly, I think it’s a perfect illustration of a controversial article I wrote a few years ago called “The Myth Of Situational Awareness”.
 In it I explained why situational awareness simply isn’t the magic wand that everyone wants it to be.
 Not that it’s bad or completely useless, mind you, just that it doesn’t do what you think it does.

 In this case we have a professional gang hit.
 The shooter, as we found out, got to that parking space several minutes before the victim and waited for him to pass.
 This suggests that there was active surveillance and that they were in contact with the killer.
 Short of a round-the-clock five man protective detail, there was very little chance this guy was going to survive that level of dedication to his demise.